Allowable Company Expenses in Bangladesh

 Section 47

-- Rent: Paid for premises used for business.
+- Rent: Paid for premises officially used for business operations.

-- Rates/Taxes: Municipal taxes or local rates for premises.
+- Rates/Taxes: Municipal taxes, city corporation taxes, or local rates applied to the business premises.

 3. Repairs and Insurance